 These plans are not intended to be the only documents of construction.
 Items such as mechanical, electrical, and plumbing layout, fixtures, and finish products are matters of local construction practices or personal taste.
 Their detailed specifications are a typical function of the general contractor, and a usual part of the construction contract documents.

 Contact our plan support department.
 It exists to provide plan clarification, and to control and improve product quality.
 Our goal is to provide clear and accurate plans.
 Please contact us immediately, should you encounter any error.
 It is important that you let us know of any errors or omissions BEFORE you begin construction.

-Our stock plans require additional structural information and detailing in order to meet high wind and seismic requirements, which vary by geographic location and legal jurisdiction.
-For an additional fee, we can provide engineering to meet specific seismic zone, wind speed and wind exposure values for a specific building site.
+Our stock plans will require additional structural information and detailing in order to meet high wind and seismic requirements set by your building department, which vary by geographic location and legal jurisdiction.
+We can arrange engineering to meet specific seismic zone, wind speed and wind exposure values for building sites in Oregon and Washington.
 Such engineering analysis is site-specific and requires additional time to prepare.
-The drawings detailing this, usually referred to as “L” sheets, and the supporting calculations, stamped by a licensed engineer are typically available for Oregon or Washington within a few days — check with our staff for availability in other states.
+Check with our staff for availability in other states.

 The structure has been evaluated with Roof Live Load of 25psf, andSoil Bearing Pressure of 1,500psf.
 Otherwise, design loads follow the current IRC code book.
 Calculations using different design values require additional time and fee.
 It is best to enlist the services of a local professional for such “location–specific” structural redesign.
 Local lumber yards sometimes have contacts for such services.